aedocw/epub2tts/README.md

 - [x] Resumes where it left off if interrupted
 - [x] NOTE: epub file must be DRM-free

+**NOTE:** Check out [epub2tts-edge](https://github.com/aedocw/epub2tts-edge/) for a VERY fast lightweight alternative that only works with MS Edge.
+That version reads multiple sentences in parallel and goes much quicker!

 ## 📖 Usage
 <details>